API Security 101: Understanding the Basics

 Endpoint Encryption for API Security

 Endpoint encryption plays a crucial role in API security.
 Encryption occurs at the point of origin, and decryption occurs at the final destination.
 APIs should encrypt data both in transit and at rest to prevent unauthorized access to sensitive information.
-Encryption protocols such as SSL/TLS and AES can be used to secure data in transit and at rest, respectively.
+Encryption protocols such as SSL/TLS and AES can be used to secure data in transit and at rest, respectively, making it unreadable to unauthorized users.

 SSL/TLS is a protocol that encrypts data as it travels between the client and server.
 It uses a combination of symmetric and asymmetric encryption to ensure that data remains secure during transmission.
 AES, on the other hand, is a symmetric encryption algorithm that is used to encrypt data at rest.
 It is commonly used to encrypt data stored in databases or on disk.